Shoresh613/rocm-strix-halo/README.md

 BF16 Compiler improvements (for CNN, Transformer), average ~80% performance boost, 1.3× faster on CNN than iGPU, 2.6× faster for transformers than iGPU.

-As I have not yet been granted access to the Ryzen AI Software Early Access Lounge, I will only link to the official guide.
-It is suggested to apply for Early Access (which includes signing an NDA, and it has to be done through a work e-mail address):
+**Section to be updated as soon as I get access granted to the Ryzen AI Software Early Access Lounge:**

 https://ryzenai.docs.amd.com/en/latest/linux.html#install-ryzen-ai-software